kasnerz/npfl140/05_task_generation/README.md

 **Questions**:

-- Which qualities would you expect the weather forecast to have (i.e., how should the generated text  be evaluated)?
+- **2a)** Which qualities would you expect the weather forecast to have (i.e., how should the generated text  be evaluated)?
-- Do the generated reports have these qualities?
+- **2b)** Do the generated reports have these qualities?
 If not, what are the issues?
-- Can you improve the quality of the forecasts by removing certain fields from the input data?
+- **2c)** Can you improve the quality of the forecasts by removing certain fields from the input data?
+- **2d)** Do the insights from 1b)-1d) apply for this task as well?

 ### 🇺🇳 Task #3: Generate a weather report in another language
 Use the data from task #1 or #2 and generate the reports in non-English language(s) of your choice.

 **Questions**:
-- Do you observe a drop in quality compared to English?
+- **3a)** Do you observe a drop in quality compared to English?
 If yes, what problems do you observe?
-- How do the models compare on this task?
+- **3b)** How do the models compare on this task?
-- If you actually had to generate similar texts in the language you selected (in a practical scenario), would you proceed differently than in English?
+- **3c)** If you actually had to generate similar texts in the language you selected (in a practical scenario), would you proceed differently than in English?

 ### 🌈 Task #4: Generate stylized weather reports